The RS485 Bricklet can be used to extend the features of Bricks by the capability to send and receive differential data with RS-485.

 To test a RS485 Bricklet you need to have Brick Daemon and Brick Viewer installed.
 Brick Daemon acts as a proxy between the USB interface of the Bricks and the API bindings.
 Brick Viewer connects to Brick Daemon.
 It helps to figure out basic information about the connected Bricks and Bricklets and allows to test them.

 If you connect the Brick to the PC over USB, you should see a new tab named "RS485 Bricklet" in the Brick Viewer after a moment.
 Select this tab.
+Set the mode to RS485 and the duplex option to full duplex and then click Save Configuration.
 If everything went as expected you can now type some text into the input editbox and hit enter.
 The same text should then show up in the textarea above.

 After this test you can go on with writing your own application.
 See the Programming Interface section for the API of the RS485 Bricklet and examples in different programming languages.